Troubleshoot backup and restore issues with Hyper-V virtual machines

 In this example, there are two hosts that are listed as h2, however, the host that is still connected to the Druva Cloud is host h1.
 To resolve this issue, re-register the host h1 that is listed as host h2 with a new re-registration token.
 After you re-register the host, you can see that the host h1 is now listed correctly on the Hybrid Workloads Management Console.
 After you re-register the host h1, select the disconnected host h2 and re-register it with a new re-registration token.
 After you re-register the host h2 with the correct activation token:

 - Both the hosts are connected to the Druva Cloud

 - Both the hosts are listed properly with the backup jobs running as expected

-Failed to create application-consistent backup snapshots on Hyper-V host Windows Server 2019 with the guest operating server Windows Server 2012
+Failed to create application-consistent backup recovery points on Hyper-V host Windows Server 2019 with the guest operating server Windows Server 2012

 The creation of the production checkpoint on Hyper-V Guest OS Windows Server 2012 fails for the older version of Integration Services.
 For older version of Integration Services, the Progress logs shows the following details: